telerik/winforms-docs/scheduler/appointments-and-dialogs/working-with-appointments.md

 * To extend/replace the __Backgrounds__ collection, use the __AppointmentBackgroundInfo__ class:

->note Make sure that the IDs of the Backgrounds are unique.
+>tip Make sure that the IDs of the Backgrounds are unique.
 It is good to add a new status with an ID bigger than the last filled status.
 >

 #### Appointment Background